 Studying Ukrainian, Russian or English takes place throughout the pre-university training curriculum.
-Depending on the chosen direction of study, the minimum number of suggested study hours spent on language learning is 720, that ensures the level of language proficiency at B1 level.
+Depending on the chosen direction of study, the minimum number of suggested study hours spent on language learning is 720, which ensures the level of language proficiency at the B1 level.

-According to the pre-university curriculum, for the first 11 weeks, you are studying the language only for 30 hours per week, and only after the acquisition of the required level of language general disciplines are added to the curriculum, the number of language hours is gradually decreasing.
+According to the pre-university curriculum, for the first 11 weeks, you are studying the language only for 30 hours per week.
+After reaching the required level of language - general disciplines are added to the curriculum and the number of language hours is decreasing.

-By studying all these disciplines, you deepen your knowledge of these subjects and learn special terminology in Ukrainian, Russian or English, that is the next stage in learning a language as it is.
+By studying all these disciplines, you deepen your knowledge of these subjects and learn special terminology in Ukrainian, Russian or English, which are determined as the next stage in learning a language.

-On average, 60 hours are spent on studying each of the general disciplines in Ukrainian, Russian or English.
+On average, 60 hours are spent on studying each of the general disciplines in Ukrainian, Russian or English languages.